output [time1,time2] of daysaving-changes of given year

 And what will return in non-DST timezones?

-Updated by kronikus (ANDREY KIM) 11 months ago
+Updated by kronikus (ANDREY KIM) about 1 year ago

 - Backport set to 2.4: UNKNOWN, 2.5: UNKNOWN